 2. Be sure you’re committed to your relationship

 Be honest with yourself about the future of your relationship.
-You and your partner can recover from emotional infidelity, but it takes 100% commitment.
-Make sure you’re willing to put your heart into rebuilding your relationship and finding a way to heal together.
+You and your partner can achieve emotional infidelity recovery, but it takes 100% commitment.

 4. See the difference between infatuation and love

 Emotional infidelity might feel like love, but in most cases, it’s really just infatuation.